Nando: Between these mountains somewhere there's a green valley. See these mountains over here? There's no snow on them.

 Nando: Do you know what it is that we've lived this long the way we have?
 Seventy days?
+That we climbed this mountain.
+You know what it is?
 It's impossible.
 It's impossible and we did it.
 I'm proud to be a man on a day like this.
 Alive.
 That I lived to see it, and see it in such a place.
 Take it in.
 I love you, man.
-It's beautiful.
+Look, it's magnificent.
 It's God.
 And it'll carry us over every stone, I swear.
+I swear to you.

 Narrator: And so we were saved.
 Nando and Canessa breached the Andes and we were saved.
 Later a group went back and buried the bodies.
-They built a rough stone altar by the grave and on top of it, they placed an iron cross.
+They built a rough stone altar by the grave, and over it they placed an iron cross.
 There's nothing more I can tell you.
 We were brought together by a grand experience.

 Antonio 'Tintín' Vizintín: [debating whether to eat the bodies] I think God would want us to survive.
 Strive to live.

 Antonio 'Tintín' Vizintín: No. I mean, we shouldn't murder innocents to live.